AdaCore/gnatstudio/docs/tutorial/run.rst

 of the main window where the sdc application runs and displays an unexpected internal error: this is a good opportunity to use the integrated debugger.

-Close the execution window by clicking on the x icon on the top right corner of this window.
+Place the mouse cursor over the tab titled `Run: sdc`: a cross will appear on the right of the label: click on it to close the window.